jeevanGit/az-keyvault-k8s-secrets-injector/README.md

-# azure-keyvault-service
+# Azure Keyvault Secrets Injector service

-Repo hosts Kubernetes Environment Injector init-container to retrieve secrets/keys from Azure KeyVault and populate them in form of environment variables for your application/container.
+Repo hosts Kubernetes Secrets Injector init-container to retrieve secrets/keys from Azure KeyVault and populate them in form of environment variables as well as secrets files for your application/container.

 ## Overview